Gin is distilled from grain. The celiac-safe default is naturally-GF spirits or grape/potato/corn-based gins like G'Vine, Cold River, or Ungava.

 Gin Cocktails: Watch the Mixers

-Classic Gin Cocktails (Usually Safe)
+Classic Gin Cocktails (No Gluten Ingredients)

 | Cocktail | Ingredients | Status |